barhoune/ClickFit/README.md

   - [x] Also write the same text to another area on the page

 ### Image Upload (Client + Node.js Server)
-**Important Note** : this feature cannot work on the published page due to github pages not supporting Node.js yet
+**Important Note** : this feature cannot work on the published page due to github pages not supporting Node.js yet.

 - [x] Allow user to **drag & drop or click** to upload image
 - [x] Backend built in **Node.js** (no cloud storage)
 - [x] Save uploaded files into: `/upload_images/` directory in project root